Spartakyste/lighthouse-ci/README.md

 with:
     # Called urls as you'll be able to pass multiples urls in the future
     urls: 'http://example.com/' # Required
-    # Your PAT or GITHUB_TOKEN, on order to be able to post a comment on your Pull Request
+    # Your PAT or GITHUB_TOKEN, in order to be able to post a comment on your Pull Request
     token: ${{ secrets.GITHUB_TOKEN }} # Required
-    performanceThreshold: 50 # Optionnal, must be a number
+    performanceThreshold: 50 # Optional, must be a number
-    accessibilityThreshold: 50 # Optionnal, must be a number
+    accessibilityThreshold: 50 # Optional, must be a number
-    bestPracticesThreshold: 50 # Optionnal, must be a number
+    bestPracticesThreshold: 50 # Optional, must be a number
-    SEOThreshold: 50 # Optionnal, must be a number
+    SEOThreshold: 50 # Optional, must be a number
-    PWAThreshold: 50 # Optionnal, must be a number
+    PWAThreshold: 50 # Optional, must be a number
 ```

 ## Examples